 Increasingly higher on the list of most-visited countries in the world, Vietnam is opening its borders to international tourism and taking advantage of technology to do so.

-That’s why it recently launched an online visa application system (eVisa) that is now available to visitors of 81 different nationalities.
+That’s why it recently launched an electronic visa application system (online eVisa) that is now available to visitors of 81 different nationalities.
 This eliminated for eligible foreigners the need to take an appointment with a Vietnamese embassy or queue for a long time at the airport.

 However, there are also other online processes in place for tourist permits for Vietnam that may get travelers confused.
 For example, the approval letter.